kdgdkd/MIDImod/README.md

 ## Contributions

 This code has been written by an amateur musician AND coder.
-I use MIDImod, it seems work.
+I use MIDImod on a headless Raspberry-Pi, which powers my controllers and reroutes/transforms the MIDI; it seems to work.
 I am very open to suggestions, comments & bug reports.
 You can open an "Issue" on GitHub.

 ## License